peterlulu666/PythonProgrammingTutorial/Chapter01/Lecture01.md

         - note that append(), remove(), reverse(), sort() modify list but it will not return list

-4. List is mutable ans string is immutable
+4. List is mutable and string is immutable

     ```python
     number_list = [1, 2, 3]